Yikai-Liao/symusic/docs/introduction.md

 - **Cross-language friendly** – The core lives entirely in standard C++, so bindings for other languages (Julia, Lua, etc.) can be built on the same foundation.
-- **End-to-end pipeline** – Beyond parsing, Symusic includes transformations (filtering, trimming, resampling), structured NumPy exports (SoA), piano-roll conversion, and synthesis via the Prestosynth engine.
+- **End-to-end pipeline** – Beyond parsing, Symusic includes transformations (filtering, trimming, resampling), beat/downbeat extraction, structured NumPy exports (SoA), piano-roll conversion, and synthesis via the Prestosynth engine.

 ## Architecture at a glance